 Remote radiotherapy is preceded by careful planning, calculated the amount of radiation exposure and location of colorectal cancer.
 Planning ensures that the radiation will be directed precisely to the tumor, so that will cause the least damage to the surrounding healthy tissue.
 Treatment is planned on the basis of individual clinical oncologist, physicist and radiologist.
 The first meeting usually takes 30-60 minutes.
 The staff at the Institute of Radiotherapy tell us what to expect and prepare in advance of the patient.

 Performed CT scan shows tumor and structure around it.
 This helps the oncologist and physicist plan the exact area for radiation therapy.
 During the CT scan creates a three-dimensional picture, the dye is used, it makes more explicit the individual parts of the body if necessary.
 Instead of CT or MRI is sometimes performed PET.

-In order that the patient remained motionless position during irradiation of cancer of the rectum may require special tools or masks.
+In order that the patient kept in a fixed position during irradiation of cancer of the rectum may require special tools or masks.
 Thus, radiation therapy will be the most accurate and efficient.
 Forms are used to keep the feet or hands, or other body parts in a fixed position.
 Applied to the skin special tags to mark the place where the radiation will be directed.